5 min Read

 It used to be a rare occasion that I would be called upon to offer an opinion or advice on how to talk to kids about a traumatic event.
-Unfortunately, the calls are no longer so rare, as our normally safe world is threatened by people determined to scare, hurt – even kill – those around us.
-Our little ones are not immune to the fear.
+Unfortunately, the calls are no longer so rare, and our little ones are not immune to fear.

-Let Kids Know Adults Have a Plan: Even though we prepare kids to know what to do in an emergency, we can remind them that adults will lead the way and that they can rest assured that they will not have to be in charge.
+Let kids know that adults have a plan: Even though we prepare kids to know what to do in an emergency, we can remind them that adults will lead the way and that they can rest assured that they will not have to be in charge.

-Expand Kids' Circle of Trusted Adults: Kids feel safer knowing that we are not the only adults who can help them.
-So, when you don’t arrive on time to pick your child up after school he doesn’t panic.
-He knows he can ask the teacher or principal for help.
-He knows he can call a neighbour, a family member or your best friend.
+Expand your child’s circle of trusted adults: Kids feel safer knowing that their parents are not the only adults who can help them.
+Tell them they can ask the teacher or principal for help, or that they can call a neighbour, a family member or your best friend.
 Knowing that there are several reliable and accessible adults can help create a wider safety net and make your child feel more secure.

-Turn Off the News: It is our job to cut the news feed after a short while when our children are with us, especially if the crisis is ongoing.
-We need to be aware of how we talk about the event when our children are present, and how they are taking in the information.
+Turn off the news: It’s our job to cut the news feed after a short while our children are with us—especially if the crisis is ongoing.
+We also need to be aware of how we talk about the event when our children are present, and how they are taking in the information.

 Teens: It’s virtually impossible (pun intended) to keep your older child away from social media.
-So, don’t be surprised if he or she brings recent news events to your attention.
-Rather than having to wait for the next newscast or newspaper to be printed, we now get second by second broadcasts as they happen.
+So, don’t be surprised if they bring recent news events to your attention.
+Rather than having to wait for the next newscast or newspaper to be printed, we now get second-by-second broadcasts as they happen.
 This has many advantages but can also create a greater need for hyper vigilance and anxiety as your teen experiences and tries to process the news.
 Try to be aware of social media apps so that you keep up with your older child’s world.

 Sara Dimerman is a psychologist, author and parenting expert in the Greater Toronto Area.
 Read more at helpmesara.com.